Santos Passos Church: Predecessors

 The site on which the Santos Passos Church now stands was originally occupied by a hermitage church made to honor Our Lady of Consolation, built in March 1576.
 It was later replaced by a small chapel preceded by a large porch with stone seats built in 1594 by order of Duarte Sodré.
-By the early 18th century, the chapel was ruined and a safety hazard.
+By the early 18th century, that chapel had decayed into ruins and was a safety hazard.
 The Irmandade dos Santos Passos, a fraternal organization founded on 13 November 1594 and the owner of the chapel, ordered the construction of a "bigger and richer building" on top of the decayed structure.

 Engraving from an 1864 magazine showing the Santos Passos Church before the construction of its bell towers, with the original bell-gable still visible on the right.

 In the first quarter of the 1700s, that small chapel was demolished and another, larger chapel was built in its place; however, the work remained half-finished since the construction took longer and was more difficult than originally thought.
 Due to the construction problems, the frontispiece's construction never began; nevertheless, the image of Our Lady of Consolation was placed on the high altar and customary worship was reinstated.
-In 1727, seven Oratories were constructed across the city by the Irmandade; only five remain to this day.
+In 1727, seven Oratories were constructed across the city by the Irmandade for public use.

 Years later, the Irmandade recognised the many inconveniences and lack of respect that arose from the incomplete chapel; in 1767, a wall was constructed to close it off probably to prevent vandalism and the structure's collapse.
 The chapel did not remain abandoned for long, as the Irmandade decided that they would either reconstruct the building or demolish it and begin the construction of a completely new structure.